nadiaalamgir21/weather-dashboard/readme.md

 # Weather dashboard

-This is weather dashboard designed to show current day weather and future 5 days  .I used bootstrap and Jquery in addition to help optimize my code and learned a lot in the process as well.
+This is weather dashboard designed to show current day weather and future 5 days.
+I used bootstrap and Jquery in addition to help optimize my code and learned a lot in the process as well.
 I have also made this project responsive.

 ## Link to application
 https://nadiaalamgir21.github.io/weather-dashboard/